 Case studies will be conducted at 10 SARC sites.
-Sites will be selected using our mapping data, to ensure maximum variation.
-For each SARC site, we will involve up to 5 individuals involved in commissioning or delivering SARC services (managers; support workers; forensic medical examiners; ISVAs); 5 informants from third sector and other organisations that are part of the inward and onward referral 'landscape' for a given SARC (e.g. Rape Crisis Centres, NHS mental health services; (paediatric) ISVAs); and up to 5 former/current service users >18 years of age.
+Sites will be selected using our mapping data, to ensure maximum variation on diverse characteristics of SARC including organisational, client and service characteristics.
+For each SARC site, we will involve up to 5 individuals involved in commissioning or delivering SARC services (managers; support workers; forensic medical examiners; ISVAs); 5 informants from third sector and other organisations that are part of the inward and onward referral 'landscape' for a given SARC (e.g. members of the police; staff at Rape Crisis Centres and other charity settings such as independent sexual violence advisors; general practitioners and health professionals of the NHS); and up to 5 former/current service users ≥18 years of age.
 The consent procedure for providers will be undertaken by a member of the project team and interviews will be conducted at their place of work.
 Service users, however, will be approached by a member of SARC staff known to them.
 With their permission, SARC staff will pass contact details to the researcher who will take consent, coordinate and conduct the data collection.
 This will provide the perspectives of up to 150 informants.
 We will use flexible methods across cases to explore individual and group experiences, e.g. one-hour face-to-face interview or opportunities to participate in group sessions using participatory methods as this may yield a wider range of perspectives and experiences [68].
 Participants including service users will be purposively sampled.